jverzani/SymPyCore.jl/docs/src/Tutorial/solvers.md

 The output `{0: 1, 3: 2}` of `roots` means that `0` is a root of
 multiplicity 1 and `3` is a root of multiplicity 2.

-!!! note
+Note:

 Currently `solveset` is not capable of solving the following types of equations:

 * Equations solvable by LambertW (Transcendental equation solver).

 `solve` can be used for such cases:

     >>> solve(x*exp(x) - 1, x )
     [W(1)]